Jeff Lemire: 2020s

-In 2022, Lemire he had signed an exclusive deal with Image Comics, with an exclusion clause for his work on Black Hammer with Dark Horse Comics.
+In 2022, Lemire announced he had signed an exclusive deal with Image Comics, with an exclusion clause for his work on Black Hammer with Dark Horse Comics.

 Snow Angels

 On February 16, 2021, writer Jeff Lemire and artist Jock's Snow Angels launched as a comiXology Original.
 It is a ten-issue limited series divided into two miniseries of four and six issues respectively.
 Additionally, a prose short story written by Lemire was released on Amazon's Kindle and Audible to tie in with the comic's release.
 The series was republished in trade paperback form by Dark Horse Comics in 2022.
 The series won the Best Digital Comic Eisner Award in 2022.

 Mazebook

 Lemire originally announced this series in his newsletter, Tales from the Farm, in January 2021 before the official announcement the following June.
 It is a five-issue monthly miniseries, published by Dark Horse Comics.
 Written and drawn by Lemire, the story follows a man looking for his daughter ten years after she originally went missing.
 The first issue was published September 8, 2021.